nqubekoh/Barrows/README.md

 note: when installing python ,dont forget to select boxes that says "add pip" and "add python to environment variables"

+make sure you install python 64 bit, or if you decide to install 32bit you must then install django 32 bit

 restart the pc after installing python

 open cmd, change directory to the folder named "Barrows/django"